Gini Van Siclen has served on the boards of nonprofit organizations for many years.

 and mentoring many of them as they carry out their applied leadership projects.

-Gini has worked as a project manager and team member in facility and nuclear safety and waste management at the Idaho National Laboratory.
-A certified Project Management Professional (PMP®), she periodically teaches a three-day seminar in Risk Management for Project Managers for an international training and consulting firm.
-She led the service project team which won one of the two 2005 Project Management Institute International Community Service Awards.
+Gini worked as a project manager and team member in facility, nuclear safety, and waste management for the Idaho National Laboratory and Scientech, Inc. Subsequently, for many years she taught a three-day seminar in risk management for project managers for an international training and consulting firm.

-In addition to her M.N.A. degree from Notre Dame, Gini has a B.A. in French from Duke University an M.A. in Mathematical Sciences from The Johns Hopkins University.
+In addition to her MNA degree from Notre Dame, Gini has a BA in French from Duke University and an MA in Mathematical Sciences from The Johns Hopkins University.

-She and her husband, Clint, live in Idaho Falls, Idaho, where they enjoy walking their dogs, fly fishing, hiking, reading, and especially getting together with their 20-something sons, DeWitt and Arthur.
+In 2016 Gini joined the board of the Friends of the Teton River and serves as the treasurer.
+She and her husband, Clint, live in Teton Valley, Idaho, where they enjoy the outdoors with their dog, reading, friends, and especially getting together with their sons, DeWitt and Arthur.